DanyLan/Terraform-Wordpress-MySQL/readme.md

 }
 </pre>

-Now connect to your cluster and run the following commands
+Create a GKE cluster, connect to it and run the following commands

 `terraform init`